 Have you ever had the feeling of being unacceptable for the way you look?
-About your changed body.
-I have it every day.
+About your changed body, about your existence, I have it every day.

 Today, I will give you another insight into a married woman’s life and the role people play in her day-to-day life.
 So let’s start.